MangelMaxime/Nacara/docs/content/plugins/markdown/syntax.md

 Write `{#anchor}` yourself when you want an anchor to survive a rewording.
 Links are checked against these ids - see [the link validator](../checks/link-validator.md).

-Every heading below the title carries a link to itself in the margin, shown when you hover it, so a reader can send someone the section rather than the page.
+Every heading below the title carries a link to itself in the margin, shown on hover.
 The search index ignores it, and a screen reader reads it as "Link to this section".

 ## Table of contents